Sebminecrafter/fundamentals/README.md

 The perfect plugin to set up your Minecraft server:

-- Everything you need
-- All compatible
-- Together
-- In one plugin
+- Configurable commands with permissions
+- Custom chat, joins/leaves, deaths
-- Fully customizable messages in YAML language file `lang.yml`
+- Everything is customizable in language file `lang.yml`

 ## Download

 Head over to the [Modrinth](https://modrinth.com/plugin/fundamentalswastaken) page or [GitHub Releases](https://github.com/Sebminecrafter/fundamentals/releases)

 ## Features

+All of these are currently added, for features that are not added yet refer to [TODO.md](https://github.com/Sebminecrafter/fundamentals/blob/main/TODO.md)

 ### Player Commands